Taal Volcano: 2021

 In February, residents from Taal Volcano Island were preemptively evacuated due to the volcano's increasing activity.
 On March 9, 2021, PHIVOLCS raised the alert level from 1 to 2.
 In June, the volcano's emission of sulfur dioxide gas caused vog to appear over nearby provinces, and even Metro Manila.
 On July 1, the volcano erupted at around 3:16 p.m, and the alert level was raised from Alert Level 2 to Level 3.
-Five eruptions were recorded on July 7.
+19 weak phreatomagmatic bursts were recorded until July 9.

 On July 23, PHIVOLCS lowered the alert level status from Alert Level 3 to Level 2.

 2022

 Between January 29 and 30, the volcano had nine phreatomagmatic bursts on its main crater.
 On March 26, PHIVOLCS raised the volcano's alert level status to Alert Level 3 due to a short lived-phreatomagmatic eruption with the evacuation of around 1,100 residents around the area and surrounding towns.
 Two phreatomagmatic events were recorded in which it emitted toxic plumes of 800 m and 400 m.
 Locals have then reported an explosion near the crater around 1:00 PM (Philippine Time) with subsequent spurs of ashes around the lake.
 High level toxic emissions have been recorded as well as 14 volcanic earthquakes and 10 volcanic tremors within the day.
 The next day on March 27, volcanic activities were relatively tranquil with almost no recorded earthquakes although sulfur dioxide emission still measured at 1,140 tons.
 The National Disaster Risk Reduction and Management Council (NDRRMC) estimated that some 3,850 individuals were displaced on Monday, March 28.
 On April 9, PHIVOLCS downgraded again the alert level status from Level 3 to Level 2.
 It was then downgraded further to Alert Level 1 after around three months on July 11.

 On August 3, PHILVOLCS recorded a low-level unrest of the volcano with the increase of sulfur dioxide (SO_{2}) emission.
 Abnormal spike of sulfur in the atmosphere was measured up to 12,125 tons that day.
 For comparison, daily and usual sulfur dioxide emission was measured up to 4,952 tons since July 15.
 Volcanic smog, or vog, and toxic gases were largely observed in Batangas and surrounding towns since August 2.